Relating the wave-function collapse with Euler's formula, with applications to Classical Statistical Field Theory: Abstract

 \section{Abstract}

 One attractive interpretation of quantum mechanics is the ensemble interpretation, where Quantum Mechanics merely describes a statistical ensemble of objects and not individual objects.
 But this interpretation does not address why the wave-function plays a central role in the calculations of probabilities, unlike most other interpretations of quantum mechanics.
+On the other hand, Classical Statistical Field Theory suffers from severe mathematical inconsistencies (specially for Hamiltonians which are non-polynomial in the fields, e.g. General relativistic statistical field theory).
+We claim that both problems are related to each other and we propose a solution to both.

-We prove: 1) the wave-function is a parametrization of any probability distribution of a statistical ensemble: there is a surjective map from an hypersphere to the set of all probability distributions;\\ 2) for a quantum system defined in a 2-dimensional real Hilbert space, the role of the (2-dimensional real) wave-function is identical to the role of the Euler's formula in engineering, while the collapse of the wave-function is identical to selecting the real part of a complex number;\\ 3) the collapse of the wave-function of any quantum system is a recursion of collapses of 2-dimensional real wave-functions.
+We prove: 1) the wave-function is a parametrization of any probability distribution of a statistical ensemble: there is a surjective map from an hypersphere to the set of all probability distributions;\\ 2) for a quantum system defined in a 2-dimensional real Hilbert space, the role of the (2-dimensional real) wave-function is identical to the role of the Euler's formula in engineering, while the collapse of the wave-function is identical to selecting the real part of a complex number;\\ 3) the collapse of the wave-function of any quantum system is a recursion of collapses of 2-dimensional real wave-functions;\\ 4) the wave-function parametrization is key in the mathematical definition of Classical Statistical Field Theory we propose here.
+The same formalism is applied to Quantum Yang-Mills theory and Quantum Gravity in another article.

-The wave-function plays a central role because it is a good parametrization that allows us to represent a group of transformations using linear transformations of the hypersphere.
-It is precisely the fact that the hypersphere is not the phase-space of the theory that implies the collapse of the wave-function.
-Without collapse, the wave-function parametrization would be inconsistent.